gauravkochar87/COMP-2800-Team-BBY-21-COVID-19-Simulator/README.md

 -

+## APIs
+APIs that were used in this project:

+- News API (newsapi.org)
+- Firebase API
+- Google Maps API
+-

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.